jndiogo/sibila/README.md

              inst="Just be helpful.") # instructions, aka system message
 ```

-Which creates an initialized Info object as above.
+Which creates an Info object initialized from model's response, as above.

 If Pydantic BaseModel objects are too much for your project, you can also use a ligher Python dataclass.